Xunnamius/hashnav/README.md

 * Accounts for native "hashchange" support and adjusts accordingly.
 * Only requires a small subset of the MooTools Core library to function properly (at its most conservative).

 Do note that this bad boy is **STILL IN BETA** and as such probably contains *a myriad of bugs and glitches that I have yet to find* whilst using it.
-I’ll stomp them as I come across them, but if you happen across any yourself, **don’t hesitate to file an issue** (or fork the project and stomp a few yourself) and I’ll hop right on it.
+I'll stomp them as I come across them, but if you happen across any yourself, **don't hesitate to file an issue** (or fork the project and stomp a few yourself) and I'll hop right on it.

 <br />
 Crash Course
 ------------

-If you’re in a hurry and just need some decent hash navigation, you could do something like this:
+If you're in a hurry and just need some decent hash navigation, you could do something like this:

 	#JS
 	var hashNav = new HashNav();